 In this case, there is an under-application of overhead, which means that not all costs incurred were allocated to the products.

 The following table provides an overview of various scenarios to illustrate how either over- or under-application of overhead can occur.
-Even though an exact application is possible, it is rather unlikely to be observed.
+Even though an exact application is possible, it is rather unlikely.